-The goals for the Mid-Island Dike are shown in Table 4 below.
+The actions and current statuses for the Mid-Island Dike are shown in Table 4 below.
 The Mid-Island Dike concept was studied (Delcan, 2009) and determined to provide a lower cost-benefit ratio when compared to upgrading the perimeter dike to a 10,000-year return period flood protection level.
 With this understanding, the Mid-Island Dike concept will be addressed after the perimeter dike has been fully upgraded or as opportunities to cost-share become available.

-Table 4: 2008-2031 Flood Protection Strategy Implementation Program - Proposed Mid-Island Dike Goals
+Table 4: 2008-2031 Flood Protection Strategy Implementation Program - Proposed Mid-Island Dike Actions